hackThacker/DataAnalysis/README.md

 28. **Top 10 Most Sold Products:** Create a bar chart showing the top 10 most sold products.

+ # You can used many files for learning into files directory there are many csv files are located

 Feel free to use and modify this code for your own data analysis and visualization projects.
 If you have any questions or need further assistance, please don't hesitate to ask.